Founding Director and Undergraduate Advisor

 Dr. Sanders' areas of interest include women in the Islamic world, classical Islamic culture, and The Crusades.
 In addition to Jewish Studies, Dr. Sanders is also a faculty affiliate of the Center for Study of Women, Gender and Sexuality and the Program in Ancient Mediterranean Civilizations.

-Stanford and Joan Alexander Postdoctoral Fellow in Jewish Studies
+Aubrey '42 and Sylvia Farb Postdoctoral Fellow in Jewish Studies

 Dr. Sharim's research chronicles the creation of a Sphardic-Mizarahi identity, uncovering ways that political and racial factors contributed to the identity's emergence.
 His upcoming book, tentatively titled The Struggle for Sephardic-Mizrahi Autonomy: Racial Identities in Palestine, 1918-1948, is concerned with interdisciplinary approaches to the question of race in Mandate Palestine.
 As a scholar trained in both cultural studies and Jewish studies, Dr. Sharim's main interest lies in exploring conversations between Jewish history, ethnic, and race studies.
 He teaches courses on Palestine-Israeli Relations, Race, Nation, and Diaspora, Politics of Representation, and issues in Israeli Culture.